arthur-r-oliveira/DotNetBuggyApp/README.md

 ## 3. Motivation

 Effective memory management is paramount for application stability and performance.
-This project aims to:
+This repository aims to:

 * **Provide a controlled, reproducible environment** to observe and understand `.NET` memory leak behavior in containers.
 * **Enable practical crash dump analysis** for debugging `.NET` applications in cloud-native environments, aligning with Microsoft's diagnostic recommendations for `.NET` apps on Containers.